programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 You can also look at the address bar; the URL will have switched from https://github.com/scholarslab/CollabDemo to https://github.com/scholarslab/CollabDemo/tree/why-jekyll-scholarship.

-Now you are on a new branch—a parallel universe of sorts!—where you can work without affecting the repo that determines what's on your website (e.g. you won't see half-written blog posts appear on your site).
+Now you are on a new branch (a parallel universe of sorts!) where you can work without affecting the repo that determines what's on your website (e.g. you won't see half-written blog posts appear on your site).

 ### Authoring and editing on GitHub.com
 The [previous Jekyll lesson](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#writing-pages-and-posts-) covers how to use Markdown and YAML to write a post or alter a page's content and front matter, so we won't duplicate that here.
 We will cover several changes from that lesson: how to create, commit, and edit a post on GitHub.com (rather than locally); changes to post front matter to support a collaborative website; and ways to check how your post appears from GitHub.com (i.e. when you're not running your website locally).